Theodor Billroth

-Christian Albert Theodor Billroth (26 April 1829 – 6 February 1894) was a German surgeon and amateur musician.
+Christian Albert Theodor Billroth (26 April 1829 – 6 February 1894) was one of the most eminent surgeons of the 19th century, with his main contributions in gastrectomy, laryngectomy and anatomical pathology and is generally regarded as the founding father of modern abdominal surgery.

+As early as 1874 he discovered the bacteriostatic effects of penicillium, which makes him the primary discoverer of penicillin.

-As a surgeon, he is generally regarded as the founding father of modern abdominal surgery.
-As a musician, he was a close friend and confidant of Johannes Brahms, a leading patron of the Viennese musical scene, and one of the first to attempt a scientific analysis of musicality.
+He was a close friend and confidant of Johannes Brahms, a leading patron of the Viennese musical scene, and one of the first to attempt a scientific analysis of musicality.

 Early life and education

 Billroth was born at Bergen auf Rügen in the Kingdom of Prussia, the son of a Lutheran minister.
 Billroth was the eldest of five sons.
 His father died of dysentery when Billroth was five years old.
 His mother moved with the children to his grandfather´s house in Greifswald, where he attended school.
 He obtained his Abitur degree in 1848.
 Billroth was an indifferent student, and spent more time practicing piano than studying.
 Torn between a career as a musician or as a physician, he acceded to his mother's wishes and enrolled himself at the University of Greifswald to study medicine, but spent the whole of his first term studying music.
-When Wilhelm Baum was was appointed to the Chair of Surgery at the University of Göttingen, Billroth followed.
+When Wilhelm Baum was appointed to the Chair of Surgery at the University of Göttingen, Billroth followed.
 Devoting himself to his medical studies he studied surgery under Baum and physiology under Rudolph Wagner (1805–1864).
 In 1851, under the guidance of Rudolph Wagner, Billroth and fellow student Georg Meissner (1829–1905), made a scientific trip to Trieste to study the torpedo fish.

 Billroth wrote his thesis, in Latin, in which he described the effects of vagotomy on the lungs and the value of tracheostomy.
 He graduated in 1852).
 After the official state examination was over he fulfilled his obligatory military service, which he considered a waste of time, except for the training in discipline.
 Thereafter he tried to start a practice as a family doctor in Berlin, which failed because no patients consulted him.